greje656/Questions/lens-flares.md

 ### Ray Tracing

-Once you have parsed your lens description into something your trace algorithm can consume you can then start to ray trace points!
-The idea is to start with a tessellated patch and trace through each of the points (these are called ray bundles in the paper).
+Once you have parsed your lens description into something your trace algorithm can consume you can then start to ray trace.
+The idea is to initialize a tessellated patch at the camera's light entry point and trace through each of the points in the direction of the incoming light.
 There are a couple of subtleties to note regarding the tracing algorithm.

 First, when a ray "misses" a lens component the raytracing routine isn't necessarily stopped.
 Instead if the ray can continue with a path that is meaningful the ray trace continues until it reaches the sensor.